 2. Child-Directed Alexa skills

 a.
-Is directed to children under the age of 13 (if distributed in the US, India, or Canada) or 16 (if distributed in the UK, Germany, Japan, France, Italy, Spain, Mexico, or Australia), or interacts with any user accounts or profiles that you maintain for children under those ages, and any of the following is true of your skill: (1) it is a custom skill and you are not an Amazon-approved developer, (2) it promotes any products, content, or services, or directs end users to engage with content outside of Alexa, (3) it sells any physical products or services, (4) it sells any digital products or services without using Amazon In-Skill Purchasing, (5) it collects any personal information from end users, or (6) it includes content not suitable for all ages.
+Is directed to children under the age of 13 (if distributed in the US, India, or Canada) or 16 (if distributed in the UK, Germany, Japan, France, Italy, Spain, Mexico, Netherlands, Saudi Arabia, or Australia), or interacts with any user accounts or profiles that you maintain for children under those ages, and any of the following is true of your skill: (1) it is a custom skill and you are not an Amazon-approved developer, (2) it promotes any products, content, or services, or directs end users to engage with content outside of Alexa, (3) it sells any physical products or services, (4) it sells any digital products or services without using Amazon In-Skill Purchasing, (5) it collects any personal information from end users, (6) has account linking, (7) it includes recommendations for skills not directed to children, or (8) it includes content not suitable for all ages.

 a.
 Collects information relating to any person's physical or mental health or condition, the provision of health care to a person, or payment for the same.
 We might allow skills that collect this information in some countries and regions.